 Local comprehensive plans address the topics of "community facilities and services" and "transportation," and often provide an inventory of facilities, infrastructure and utilities that can also be identified as "critical facilities."
 However, a common definition of "critical facilities" is needed.
-The term should be incorporated into the local comprehensive plans so that these facilities are recognized by everyone.
+The term should be incorporated into the comprehensive plan so that these facilities are recognized by everyone.
 It is appropriate to develop a broader definition for critical facilities which includes infrastructure and utilities.
 In future plan updates, which will follow the 2013 Minimum Planning Standards, this topic can be addressed in the required "Needs and Opportunities" section, or under a separate (optional) "Hazard Mitigation" section.

-The regional plan can include a definition of critical facilities in the Community Facilities and Services section and can include policy recommendations to address future critical facility siting and infrastructure expansion in the Guiding Principles section.
+The regional plan can include a definition of critical facilities in the Regional Assessment and can include policy recommendations to address future critical facility siting and infrastructure expansion in the Guiding Principles section of the Regional Agenda.

-On-line GEMA resources can be used to assist the County and its municipalities with this task (see Figure 7).
+On-line GEMA resources can be used to assist the County and Brunswick with this task (see Figure 5).